 SUBSTANTIAL LEVERAGE/ADDITIONAL FINANCING.
 We and our subsidiaries have a significant amount of debt.
-As of September 30, 2002, our total debt was approximately \$18.5 billion.
-Our long-term debt begins to mature in October 2005 when the first principal payment of \$750.0 million will come due under our 5.75% convertible senior notes.
+As of September 30, 2002, our total debt was approximately \$17.1 billion.
 If current debt levels increase, the related risks that we now face will intensify, including a potential further deterioration of our existing credit ratings.
-On October 28, 2002, \$18.3 billion of our long term debt was downgraded by Moody's Investors Service.
+On October 28, 2002, \$17.0 billion of our long-term debt was downgraded by Moody's Investors Service.
 Moody's has initiated a review of the Company for a possible further downgrade.
 Our ongoing operations will depend on our ability to generate cash and to secure financing in the future.
 This, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors beyond our control.
 The recent downgrades of debt may impact our ability to obtain future financing for operations and to fund our planned capital expenditures for upgrading our cable systems.
 Traditionally, we have accessed the high-yield bond market as a source of capital for our growth.
 We believe, however, that our access to that market does not exist at this time in light of general economic conditions, our substantial leverage, the business condition of the cable, telecommunications and technology industry, our current credit rating and pending litigation and investigations.
 We have borrowing availability under our current credit facilities totaling \$1.4 billion; however, if we fully utilize this availability and need to obtain additional financing, we may need to consider alternative sources of financing.
 Such financing in general or on terms favorable to us may be difficult to obtain given the uncertainty in the capital markets, especially in light of the price volatility in the cable, telecommunications and technology industries, and in particular, the recent downgrades of our debt by Moody's on October 28, 2002.
 If our business does not generate sufficient cash flow from operations, and sufficient future distributions are not available to us from borrowings under our credit facilities or from other sources of financing, we may not be able to repay our debt, to grow our business or to fund our other liquidity and capital needs.
 In addition, further deterioration of our existing credit rating could impede our ability to obtain additional commercial credit from vendors, either on favorable terms or at all, which could disrupt our day-to-day business operations.
 If we need to raise additional capital through the issuance of equity or find it necessary to engage in a recapitalization or other similar transaction, significant dilution to our shareholders could occur.

 RESTRICTIVE COVENANTS.
-The credit facilities of our subsidiaries and the indentures governing the publicly held notes of our subsidiaries contain a number of significant covenants that could adversely impact our business.
-In particular, the credit facilities and indentures of our subsidiaries restrict our subsidiaries' ability to:
+The credit facilities of our subsidiaries and the indentures governing the publicly held notes of us and our subsidiaries contain a number of significant covenants that could adversely impact our business.
+In particular, the credit facilities and indentures of us and our subsidiaries restrict the ability of us and our subsidiaries':

 - pay dividends or make other distributions;

 - make certain investments or acquisitions;

 - enter into related party transactions unless certain conditions are met;

 - dispose of assets or merge;

 - incur additional debt;

 - issue equity;

 - repurchase or redeem equity interests and debt;

-- · grant liens; and - · pledge assets.
+- grant liens; and

+- pledge assets.